alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/68387e57-fc52-44f9-a7af-fe02c1fe78cf)

-****Analysis:****
+> ****Analysis:**** The number of tracks released per month shows that January and May have the highest track releases, while August has the fewest.
+The number of tracks per month is scattered without a clear seasonal trend.

 ============================================================================================

 <div align="center"><ins><strong> GENRE AND MUSIC CHARACTERISTICS </strong></ins></div><br>

 ****Objective:****
-> - Explore the relationship between musical attributes and track popularity.
+- Explore the relationship between musical attributes and track popularity.

 ****Task:****
-> - In this section, we will examine the correlations between various musical attributes and how they influence the number of streams to better understand the factors driving a track's success.
+- In this section, we will examine the correlations between various musical attributes and how they influence the number of streams to better understand the factors driving a track's success.

 <br>